All Episodes

 The game has passed him by.

-Well, he can't possibly know anything anymore.
+He can't possibly know anything anymore.

 He can't possibly relate to these young kids.

-These sophomores juniors and seniors can't possibly relate to him.
+These sophomores, juniors, and seniors can't possibly relate to him.

-Time to move on, turn it over to some some younger guy.
+Turn it over to some younger guy.

-But it is uh I how how how did anybody not know this was going on?
+How did anybody not know this was going on?

 This is going on for way too long.

-Uh and people did know it was going on.
+And people did know it was going on.

 That's the whole point.